ejkaplan/MUC-Exercises/gestures.md

   * Alternately, you can use [this tool](http://www.unit-conversion.info/texttools/levenshtein-distance/#data) to calculate the [Levenshtein distance](https://www.wikiwand.com/en/Levenshtein_distance) between the two strings and divide that by 16.

 ## Gesture Design
 Imagine that you are on the design team for a new digital assistant device.
 Your boss wants users to be able to have the assistant perform ten common tasks by performing a hand gesture to the camera.
 Collaboratively with your partner, design the ten hand gestures to be used for the system.
+Your primary goal for these